dgerosa/website/_pages/more.md

 Here you'll find:

 - **[Codes and data.](#codes-and-data)**
-Public codes and datasets supporting my publications.
-There’s a bit of everything here: black holes, supernovae, machine learning, laTex workflows.
+Public codes and datasets supporting my publications and other software I've contributed to.
+There’s a bit of everything here: black holes, machine learning, laTex workflows.

 - **[Notes and tutorials.](#notes-and-tutorials)**
 If I don’t remember how to do something, sometimes I write it down here.
 Hopefully these are useful to others, some of them are probably (surely) outdated.